Trying to find the right product to sell on Amazon can be an incredibly time-consuming and difficult task.

 Optional: Using the Jungle Scout Chrome Extension

-Now we’re going to check what the first page looks like when we search for this product’s main keyword in Amazon.
+First, we’re going to check what the first page on Amazon looks like when we search for this product’s main keyword.

 “Dog Tactical Vest” sounds like the most basic keyword people would search to find this product.